5+ Common Signs You Have Seasonal Allergies: Keep Them In Check Now

 Autumn

-Autumn is ragweed season.
-They grow in temperate regions of North and South America and are difficult to control.
-Their pollen is also the cause of signs you have seasonal allergies.
-Others drop their pollen in the autumn including nettles, mugworts, sorrels, fat hens, and plantains.
+Their pollen is also the cause of signs that you have seasonal allergies.
+Others drop pollen in the autumn, including nettles, mugworts, sorrels, fat hens, and plantains.

 Winter

-For those with hay fever, the winter brings the feeling of relief as most outdoor allergens lie dormant.
-But you may experience indoor allergens, such as mold or pet dander.
+For those with hay fever, the winter brings relief as most outdoor allergens lie dormant.
+However, you may experience indoor allergens, such as mold or pet dander.

 Removing indoor allergens is often easier than outdoor pollen.
 Here are a few tips to get rid of common allergens in your home.